Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/wifi-direct.md

     ```

 <a name="managing_wifi_direct_groups"></a>
-## Managing Wi-Fi Direct Groups
+## Manage Wi-Fi direct groups

-To create an autonomous Wi-Fi Direct group and to make your device the autonomous group owner:
+To create an autonomous Wi-Fi Direct group and to make your device the autonomous group owner, follow the steps below:

-1. Create the group:
+1. To create the group, follow these steps:
-    1. Define an event handler that is triggered each time the connection status changes.
+    -  Define an event handler that is triggered each time the connection status changes.

         In this example, the event handler checks whether the group has been successfully created: